PixelCode01/UIBloatwareRegistry/README.md

 # Android Bloatware Remover

 Remove unwanted pre-installed apps from your Android phone without root access.
-Works with Samsung, Xiaomi, Oppo, Vivo, Realme, Tecno, and OnePlus devices.
+Works with Samsung, Xiaomi, Oppo, Vivo, Realme, Tecno, OnePlus, Huawei, Honor, Motorola, and Nothing devices.

 ## What it does